GSA-TTS/identity-site/README.md

 make run
 ```

+You can then view the site in your browser at http://localhost:4000 .

 Optionally, you can add a `_config.dev.yml` file to the root directory to list configuration which should only apply for local development.
 Any settings in this file will override an equivalent setting in the base Jekyll `_config.yml` configuration.
 For example, you may want to configure Sass `style` to `expanded` to debug the non-minified styles, or temporarily disable non-English locales to improve rebuild times.

 To develop locally in conjunction with [`identity-style-guide`](https://github.com/18F/identity-style-guide/), run the following commands: